Bangkit-Academy-B21-CAP0237/MADANI/README.md

 <img src="https://github.com/Bangkit-Academy-B21-CAP0237/MADANI/blob/master/Machine%20Learning/Media/Building%20Damage%20Detection%20Preprocessing.jpg" alt = "Crop Building Image" width="500"/>

 The image that will be used for training is a polygon image that has been extracted from a complete satellite image.
 After do some extraction process, then we generate a csv file with polygon ID and it's corresponding damage labels.
-We will use this csv later to input data into the model using [flow_from_dataframe](https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/image/ImageDataGenerator#flow_from_dataframe)
+We will use this csv later to input data into the model using [flow_from_dataframe](https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/image/ImageDataGenerator#flow_from_dataframe).
+We will apply multiple augmentations to our training data for all polygon images such as ; horizontal flip, vertical flip, rotation, width and height shift.
+We resize our input images to 128x128, this number is not too small to cause loss of necessary information, but not too large to cause our CNN performance slowed down.

 ###### Undersampling